-There are many ways to support Rahab: donation, volunteerism, fund raising, sharing our website, and above all your prayers.
+There are many ways to support Rahab: donation, voluntary work, fund raising, counseling.
 We’ve got some amazing people helping us with our cause have a read on their why.
-We are blessed with your generosity and prayers.
+Thank you for your generosity.

 an Australian BIKER